IDENTITY GUARD (2017-2019)

 Concept Visual Design - Dashboard MVP

-With such a truncated development timeline, I had to deliver visual styling to the front-end developers ASAP.
+With a truncated development timeline, we had to deliver visual styling to the front-end developers ASAP.
 The higher-level concepts were locked in: retaining warm colors and green to denote health, use of hashing for alerts and warnings, blue as call to action.
+Data suggested that our user base was skewed 45 and older, and was primarily on tablet and laptop.
+The interface reflects this demo.

 Concept Visual Design - Dashboard Future Vision

-A visual mock to 'proof' scalability and extension of the visual design system.
-Of dubious utility (in agile environments, it can be counterproductive to look too far ahead) this helped illustrate vision to the Board and suggested paths to explore during research phases.
+A visual 'proofing' scalability and extension of the visual design system.
+This helped illustrate vision to the Board and product teams and suggested paths to explore with users during research phases.

 I provided preliminary flows for the mobile experiences.
 The rest of the design was completed by an outside agency, with oversight by myself and our mobile development team in San Francisco.

-We were trying our best to keep mobile deployment in lock step with the web experience with feature-comparable mobile releases occurring 2-4 weeks after web.
-We were surprisingly successful, which is a testament to the strength of our mobile developers.
+The goal was to keep mobile deployment in lock step with the desktop experience.
+Feature-comparable mobile releases occurred 2-4 weeks after web.
+We were successful, which is a testament to the strength of our mobile developers.
 These wires were a core flow for mobile MVP.

 First Half, Second Half